-Ms. Grangaard expressed the need for having a way to respond timely when the bills can be amended so quickly or before the deadline for the legislative policy committees to meet.
-She stated that she believed this could be achieved with a process where the Committee, or some other mechanism, could respond when the bills are time-sensitive and the Board can still be a part of the legislative process.
+Ms. Grangaard expressed the need to have a way to respond timely when the bills are amended quickly or before the deadline for the legislative policy committees to meet.
+She stated that she believed this could be achieved with a process where the committee, or some other mechanism, could respond when the bills are time-sensitive and the Board can still be a part of the legislative process.
 Ms. Grangaard also expressed her interest in clarifying when such a committee should act on behalf of the Board.

-- Mary Evert moved that the Executive Officer bring a proposed protocol for dealing with legislation under certain time constraints to the next Board meeting for further discussion. - Eric Alegria seconded the motion.
+- Mary Evert moved that the Executive Officer bring a proposed protocol for dealing with legislation under certain time constraints to the next Board meeting for further discussion.

+- Eric Alegria seconded the motion.

-The motion was adopted.
+- The motion was adopted.